Manage Threat Detection Rules

 comps: [startswith, =]

-You can append values to the exception, without needing to redefine the entire exception, by specifying the name of the rule and the exception name.
+You can append values to the exception by specifying the rule name and the exception name, without redefining the entire exception.

 - rule: my custom rule